Netanyahu leads in Israeli election, but still lacks majority

 "We turned lemons into lemonade," he told a cheering crowd at Likud's election headquarters as exit polls were released.
 But Gantz stopped short of conceding defeat, saying the election could result in another deadlock and he understood and shared his supporters' "feeling of disappointment and pain".

-Lieberman also has pledged not to partner with any Blue and White-led coalition dependent on the support of Arab parties.
+In addition to chafing at partnership with the ultra-Orthodox, Lieberman has pledged not to partner with any Blue and White-led coalition dependent on the support of Arab parties.
 In the previous election, in September, Blue and White edged past Likud, taking 33 seats to its rival's 32, but Gantz, like Netanyahu, was unable to put together a ruling coalition.

 The mostly Arab Joint List party again emerged as the third-largest, growing to 15 seats from 13 in the last election.
 ACRIMONIOUS CAMPAIGN

 Israel's economy has weathered the political stalemate, with growth strong and the labour market tight.
-The main issue has been no budget since the 2019 one was passed two years ago.
+The main issue is that no budget has been approved since the 2019 one was passed two years ago.
 During an acrimonious race focused more on character than on policy, Netanyahu campaigned vigorously on his strongman "security-first" platform, familiar to voters over decades.

 His loyal, blue-collar base has stood firmly behind him throughout, seemingly unfazed by his imminent trial.
 During the campaign, Gantz ruled out teaming up with Likud in a "unity government" because of the criminal indictments against the prime minister, who has denied any wrongdoing.